Education and Schools in Mumbai

 Most public schools in Mumbai are affiliated to the Maharashtra State Board of Education, which follows the Secondary School Certificate (SSC) curriculum.
 This curriculum is prominent in schools run by the Municipal Corporation of Mumbai, where education is free of cost, and also in government-aided schools run by religious bodies and charitable trusts, where education is subsidised.

 Classes are taught in English, but the curriculum is not conducive to popular Western learning methods.
 It encourages learning by rote (memorisation), the educational material is not regularly updated, and students are not given the opportunity to understand the practical aspects of learning.
 Furthermore, there is little or no focus on the all-round development of the child and, hence, this is not an option typically selected by expats.

 All private schools in Mumbai are affiliated either to the Indian Certificate of Secondary Education (ICSE) Board or the Central Board of Secondary Education (CBSE).
 In contrast to public schools, the curriculum in these schools is regularly updated in line with the latest global trends.
 The primary teaching language is English.

+The private schools in Mumbai could be an economical choice for those expats wanting premium education in Mumbai at an affordable price.
+One disadvantage of private schools in Mumbai is the admission process, which can be time-consuming and difficult, owing to the large number of applicants.
 Furthermore, most private schools have a student to teacher ratio on an average of 35:1; a figure that Western expats may deem too large.

 International schools in Mumbai

 Expats should note that international schools are notorious for their high fees.
-Many parents are lucky enough to receive education allowances from their employer to help foot the bill, but if this is not the case, be mindful when negotiating your salary that a large chunk will need to go toward tuition.
+Many parents are lucky enough to receive education allowances from their employer to help foot the bill, but if this is not the case, be mindful when negotiating a salary that a large chunk will need to go toward tuition.